Chrissy Teigen’s Easter Recipe Failure Will Make You Feel Better About Your Cooking Woes

 “I forgot to sauté the mushrooms so they juiced all over the place.
 The bottom was crazy soggy and the oven was way off,” she said.

 Bottom line?
-The Wellington looked tasty but in reality it was a dud.
+The Wellington looked tasty, but in reality, it was a dud.

 “So yeah.
 It looks good but it sucked.
 Oh well.
 Next time,” she wrote.

 Chrissy has a good excuse for her cooking fiasco, though.
-In a follow-up tweet, she revealed the reasons behind her holiday feast challenges.
+In a follow-up Twitter post, she revealed the reasons behind her holiday feast challenges.

 “I always fail at holiday meals because I start drinking around noon then get real loosey goosey by 6,” she said.